BirdeeHub/nixCats-nvim/README.md

 And on top of that, the interface is more intuitive and easier to call and use elsewhere.

 Hope to see you there!

-The core nix code of nixCats that makes this project run will continue to work.

-It works in a very similar way at its core to the new one and I can mirror maintenance changes here, and I anticipate very few.

-However, if a template becomes too much to maintain, I may simply delete it instead!
-You may have noticed I already did this with one of them.

 ## Table of Contents